-(Continued) 2020 Meetings Date Session Approximate Numbo June 16 Quality measures for the OneCare Kansas Program: KDHE staff reviewed the quality measures that will be collected as well as how and when the information will be gathered and reported.
-Group discussion on: 45 July 21 Information provided by KDHE on the difference between a Health Risk Assessment conducted by the MCOs and an OCK Health Assessment.
+(Continued) 2020 Meetings Date Session Approximate Numbe of Participants June 16 Quality measures for the OneCare Kansas Program: KDHE staff reviewed the quality measures that will be collected as well as how and when the information will be gathered and reported.
+Group discussion on: Additional tools they are using to collect health related data Strategies for using the information to tell the OCK story to potential partners and funders 45 July 21 Information provided by KDHE on the difference between a Health Risk Assessment conducted by the MCOs and an OCK Health Assessment.
 Partners from the Community Health Center of Southeast Kansas shared their model for providing services to OCK members (including the Health Assessment process); and strategies for engaging other providers in the process.
 50 August 18 KDHE shared information on a variety of programs available to support OCK partners for health promotion activities.
-50 September 15 Small group discussions related to challenges and opportunities that the partners have experienced in the first six months of the program's implementation.
+50 September 15 • Small group discussions related to challenges and opportunities that the partners have experienced in the first six months of the program's implementation.
 60 October 20 Promoting staff resilience: Small groups discussion on: Efforts to improve staff competence around OneCare Kansas as one protective factor against stress.
 Small and large group discussions on: Additional strategies that they employ to support their staff.
 60 November 17 Recruitment of potential OCK members: Updates provided by KDHE staff on upcoming adjustments in how potentially eligible individuals are identified.
 WSU CEI staff shared resources available via the OneCare Kansas website that can be used for talking with potentially eligible members and other community partners about the program.
 Staff from the HealthCore Clinic and High Plains Mental Health Center shared the strategies that they use for identifying and recruiting new members.
-Small group discussion on: 60 January 19 Use of GIS map: KDHE staff presented how to use, and the benefits of a GIS map developed to make it easier to locate OCK partners across the state.
-Small group discussion to discuss following three questions: 60
+Small group discussion on: Challenges they face related to member recruitment, those that are outside their control; and Strategies to make progress on the challenges that can be controlled.
+Participants shared their major takeaways from their small group discussion with the larger group.
+60 2021 Meetings 1 January 19 Use of GIS map: KDHE staff presented how to use, and the benefits of a GIS map developed to make it easier to locate OCK partners across the state.
+Small group discussion to discuss following three questions: How can you use the map to set yourselves up to collaborate more intentionally?
+What are the barriers you might face?
+What are some strategies to overcome these?
+Participants shared their small group discussion points with the larger group.
+Participants asked to identify what else they need from the State team to successfully utilize the mapping tool.
+60